HMAR Volunteer or Internship Application Logo

 The HMAR Team

-• Here are the general requirements for all HMAR volunteer or internship programs.
-In addition to these general requirements, specific HMAR programs have additional requirements.
-You will be able to review those requirements when you choose up to two programs for participation below.
+• Here are the general requirements for all HMAR volunteer or internship opportunities.
+In addition to these general requirements, specific HMAR volunteer opportunities have additional requirements.
+You will be able to review those requirements when you choose an opportunity for participation below.

 General volunteer or internship requirements:

 • To be effective in your role, you need to be fully trained.
-Depending on the HMAR program(s) you choose, training will consist of completing some online training materials and taking one or more online quizzes.
-After you have completed the online pre-work, you will participate in some field training before you will become a member of our team.
+Depending on the HMAR program(s) you choose, training will consist of studying provided materials, in-person classroom training, in-field training, and a written test.

 • Because best practices and policies may change, we ask that you attend occasional but mandatory in-field or virtual training sessions.

 • When you join HMAR as a volunteer you become part of a team.
-That team, the marine ecosystem and the animals we help, rely on you to COMMIT to the minimum level of activity for the program(s) selected.
+That team and the animals we help rely on you to COMMIT to the minimum level of activity for the opportunities selected.
 These will be described below.

 • For us to be effective, volunteers need to have an interest and a desire to engage with the public.